Implementable coupling of L\'evy process and Brownian motion: Application to the multilevel Monte Carlo method

 for the required precision $\delta\downarrow 0$.
 A more detailed analysis shows that the upper bound for $\beta<4/3$ can be improved to $\Oh(\delta^{-2}\abs{\log\delta}^3)$.
 Since $m_n$ is of the same order as the expected number of jumps, it is, in fact, not strictly required to further discretize the path.
 The randomness in jump times and their number will affect the small order term and not the power.

-Finally, we stress that the standard way of taking an independent Brownian motion $W_n'$, as discussed in Remark~\ref{rem:classical}, results in the upper bound $\e\mcC_\delta=\Oh(\delta^{-(6-4/\beta)\vee 2-\ve})$ for any $\ve>0$.
+Finally, we stress that the standard way of taking an independent Brownian motion $W_n'$, as discussed in Remark~\ref{rem:classical}, results in the upper bounds $\e\mcC_\delta=\Oh(\delta^{-(6-4/\beta)\vee 2-\ve})$ and $\e\mcC_\delta=\Oh(\delta^{-(2\beta)\vee 2-\ve})$ for any $\ve>0$ when using $g(Y_n)$ and $g(X_n)$, respectively.
+Indeed, this follows from an analogous analysis and another application of~\cite[Thm.~2.1]{giles2015multilevel} (see also~\cite[Cor.~1.2]{MR2759203}).
 Thus our coupling leads to an improved computational complexity in the case when $\beta>1$, and this improvement is substantial for $\beta$ away from~1.
 Graphical comparison of the respective powers is presented in Figure~\ref{fig:comparison}, where we also include the case when $g(X_n)$ can be sampled exactly.
 For further comparison, it is noted that an ordinary MC results in $\e\mcC_\delta=\Oh(\delta^{-4-\ve})$ when paths are discretized and $\e\mcC_\delta=\Oh(\delta^{-2-\beta-\ve})$ when exact simulation of $g(X_n)$ is possible.